fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 ![alt text][video2]

 I reduced the rate of false negative detections using the above mentioned `hard negative test` feature and retrained the model.
 The small static search window grid on the left and right image part reduced the amount of false negatives further.
 The largest impact had the large overlap of windows in the search area around the known car  positions.
 This produced a larger amount of detections.
-Averaging this over teh image history leaded to a supression of false detections.
+Averaging this over the image history leaded to a supression of false detections.

 ---

 ###Discussion

 ####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+Problems / issues faced in the implementation of the project.
+Where will the pipeline likely fail?
+What could I do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I recognized some areas, where the choosen approach might not be sufficient:

+* Performance: The more vehicles are detected, the more search windows are to be processed.
+A more sophicticated algorithm should be found to melt search windows which are close.
+This could reduce the amount of windows to be processed.
+The optimized windows search function, I mentioned above could be improved to calculate hog features only for a set of overlapping windows and extract the features for the individual ones.
+In my current implementation roughly the hog features processing cost about the same computation time like the prediction of the classifier.
+An optimized search window method caching the hog features would improve a lot.

+* Vecicle shape: The database does not cover all shapes of vehicles like trucks and buses.
+It should be extended.

+* Environment: The database contains images that seemded to be in a normal good illumination conditions.
+Different illumination (dawn, bad wheather, night) will result in a bad detection rate.
+To overcome this, databases covering a larger set of environmental conditions needed to be trained.

+* Overlapping Vehicles: If vehicles overlap like in the video, my solution is not able to seperate the vehicles properly.
+Either they are covered by one box, either only one vehicle is tracked, but the vehicle behind the closer one is surpressed.
+The Heatmap class should be improved to handle this better.